 (e) The dispatching of the Facility shall be consistent with the Communication Procedures, the characteristics and limitations of the Facility, Prudent Operating Practices, the Outage Schedule of the Facility (when communicated by Frontera), legal, regulatory and transmission service provider requirements, the Protocols, the Marketing Strategy, Trading and Risk Policy, and Fuel Management Plan.

 (f) Following the Effective Date, to ensure timely response to dispatch instructions and provide for timely exchange of information necessary for bidding, scheduling and dispatch of Products from the Facility the Parties shall adopt Communication Procedures to comply with the Protocols.
 It is anticipated that dispatch notice/signals shall be delivered by ERCOT to EPMI (as the QSE) and shall be relayed by EPMI to Frontera.
 EPMI and Frontera shall, to the extent necessary, install any and all electronic, telephonic or other communication equipment necessary to receive such dispatch notices or signals and to coordinate between themselves and ERCOT on any dispatch or transmission requirements.
-EPMI shall install, own, and maintain (at EPMI expense) the appropriate communication facilities..
+EPMI shall install, own, and maintain (at EPMI expense) the appropriate communication facilities.
 The monthly communication expense for data transmission between EPMI and Frontera shall be a Cost under this Agreement.
 The Communication Procedures shall include procedures for the communication of information regarding the Marketing Strategy, compliance with and monitoring circumstances surrounding any Extraordinary Dispatch, Scheduled Outages, Forced Outages, pricing and other information to assure marketing of the Facility’s Products.
 Pursuant to such Communication Procedures, Frontera shall provide EPMI (on a regular basis but not less frequently than once each month) with (i) its projection each month of the total Available Energy, Capacity and Ancillary Services from the Facility for the next month and (ii) Scheduled Outages on a current and projected basis and the anticipated duration of any resulting interruptions (Outage Schedule).
 Frontera shall provide EPMI notice of any changes in such information, projections or costs as soon as possible.
 It is the objective of both Parties hereto that the Communication Procedures provide EPMI with a set of approved trading activities that are very narrowly defined within well defined boundaries and that Frontera play an active role in approving all Transactions (to the extent reasonably possible).
+[THIS SECTION NEEDS FURTHER WORK FOLLOWING RECEIPT OF INPUT FROM THE BUSINESS FOLKS]

 (g) Frontera shall be responsible for compliance with the Extraordinary Dispatch provisions of the Protocols and its interconnection agreements.